-I don’t feel that way anymore, because of his performance in “Notorious”.
-He has a tricky part, playing a man who must be evasive, reserved, and guarded with emotions.
-He does that impeccably, while giving the audience hints of inner turmoil expertly suppressed.
+I don’t feel that way anymore, because of his performance in “Notorious.”
+His is a tricky part, playing a man who must be evasive, reserved, and guarded with emotions.
+He does that impeccably, giving the audience hints of inner turmoil expertly suppressed.
 There is a scene he plays looking out the window isolated from other characters as they converse.
-Listening to Bergman and his bosses discuss disturbing news, he looks quite composed, putting on a straight face for those around him.
+Listening to Ingrid Bergman and his bosses discuss disturbing news, he looks quite composed, putting on a straight face.
 Due to an excellent handle of understatement that he’d demonstrate even better later, I could sense his pain while he appeared calm to everybody in the room.

-In “Notorious”, Cary Grant’s character falls in love with a woman after being assigned to have her become another man’s consort so she can spy on criminal activities.
+Cary Grant’s character falls in love with a woman he’s been assigned to let become another man’s consort so she can spy on criminal activities.
 Grant’s Devlin is a man of high values.
 At first he doesn’t like the woman, believing that she’s impure and vulgar – a promiscuous drunk.
-Then he gets to know her and discovers how good she is.
-Their hasty courtship is all at once comedic, tragic, and romantic.
+Then he gets to know her and discovers her goodness.
+Their hasty courtship is at once comedic, tragic, and romantic.
 She is so affectionate and eager, we understand why he comes to love her so easily.
 At the same time, there’s agony of her begging him to admit his feelings while he can’t.
 He wishes it were possible, but it’s his job to give her away.